 Bankruptcy can be an honest and legal way to achieve debt relief when your debt has become unaffordable due to financial hardship.
 Who is bankruptcy for and who is bankruptcy not for?
 I would state that bankruptcy is for those who have a strong desire to pay their bills, but do not and cannot have the ability to pay those bills.

-Unfortunately there are many misconceptions about bankruptcy that one must stop believing in order to see it as a legitimate resource to help achieve debt relief.
+Unfortunately there are many misconceptions about bankruptcy one must stop believing in order to see it as a legitimate resource to help achieve debt relief.

 Misconception #1 – Bankruptcy means you do not have a financial future

 Many people are afraid of filing for bankruptcy because they feel that it will cripple their future financial prospects.
 The truth is that it will decrease your credit score.
 This will lead to higher interest rates for at most ten years and limit access to credit.
 It means that you can still recover despite the setback.
 You will even have the ability to increase your credit card score later after the bankruptcy period is over.